ssbc/docs/patchwork-user-profiles.md

 **Unexpected gains**

  - Easily have positive interactions without expending lots of effort to create content
- - No longer feel left out (no longer need savvy to participate positively in social experiences)
+ - No longer feel left out (dont need savvy to participate in social experiences)
  - Communicate over WiFi and use offline
  - Stop having to manage passwords
  - No longer have to signup for new services to join a community or use a tool